 The Elite Dangerous window didn’t have the focus.
 So while I had minimised the web-browser the input from my joystick wasn’t being sent to the game.

 I’d been playing a bit more but I was a bit leery of trying bounty hunting as I was more than aware of my ability to get myself killed without the addition of homicidal space pirates.
 Still, it was an appealing thought going out hunting in my Cobra like I did 30 years ago in the original Elite.

 I spent some money and got some cool lasers (they actually DO go PEWPEWPEW).
 Some defenses, power upgrades and better upgrades and I was set.
 Off I went!

 One of the best places to hunt is at Resource Extraction Sites.
 They’re the rings around huge gas giants, made of millions of asteroids.
 Miners go and try and scrape a living and pirates turn up trying to scrape the miners.
 Opportunities for heroic counter-piracy abound!

 The gas giant was big.
 I mean, really big.
-The site I had locked happened to be in the dark side of the planet and I soon arrived.
+The site I had flown to happened to be in the dark side of the planet and I soon arrived.
 But I started hunting anyway.

 I’ve got headlights, right?

 That was Big Mistake #1 but Big Mistake #2 was attacking an Anaconda after letting a few successes against Sidewinders go to my head.
 To re-iterate, I’d won taking on ships quite a bit smaller than mine and so decided (flush with success/greed) to try and take on the largest ship in the game.
 Imagine a starling attacking a gunship and you’re pretty much there.

 On my first pass his guns stipped my shields and started destroying my hull.
 Evasive maneuvers ASAP!
 I engaged boost and tried to speed away.
 Woohoo!
 Eat my dust!